-J. Jurisdiction
+K. Jurisdiction

-Off-duty employment is not to be performed outside the City Limits of Decatur unless approved by the Chief of Police or his/her designee.
+Off-duty employment is not to be performed outside the City Limits of Decatur or police jurisdiction unless approved by the Chief of Police or his/her designee.

-K. Off Duty Job Information & Advertising
+L. Off Duty Job Information & Advertising

 Off duty job information and openings shall be forwarded to the respective Division Captain.
 Only the Division Captain is authorized to advertise off duty employment opportunities via emails or postings.